makerdao/optimism-dai-bridge/README.md

 Optimism is a new, not yet battle-tested system.
 If there is a bug that allows the attacker to proof an arbitrary messages from L2 it would be possible to drain escrowed funds.
 This can be caused by the bug inside `OVM_L1CrossDomainMessenger` contract or a bug preventing fraud proofs to be submitted.

+If malicious messages are not subject to a dispute window (1week) all funds from escrow could be withdrawn.
+This would cause L2 DAI being worthless.

-In case when such messages are still subject to a dispute window (1 week), it would be possible for governance to reject approval from `L1Gateway` to `L1Escrow` by calling `L1Escrow.approve(DAI, L1Gateway, 0)` and stop drainage.
+In case when such messages are still subject to a dispute window, it would be possible for governance to reject approval from `L1Gateway` to `L1Escrow` by calling `L1Escrow.approve(DAI, L1Gateway, 0)` and stop drainage.

-If such disastrous scenario occurs rollup state can be reconstructed from the last valid state commitment and user funds and be retrieved in a separate process.
+If such disastrous scenario occurs but governance succeeds to safe escrowed funds, rollup state can be reconstructed from the last valid state commitment and user funds and be retrieved in a separate process.

 ## Invariants